Connect with a Diplomat Contact List

 LinkedIn: Visit the DIR LinkedIn Page

-Tours: Lagos, Nigeria (Consular – American Citizens Services); Addis Ababa, Ethiopia (General Services Officer); Addis Ababa, Ethiopia (Regional Human Resources Officer covering Djibouti, Eritrea and Ethiopia); Durban, South Africa (Management Officer); Scientific Affairs Officer in Bureau of Oceans, and International Environmental and Scientific Affairs (OES) Office of Ocean and Polar Affairs; Maputo, Mozambique (Management Counselor); Una Chapman Cox Sabbatical Fellow based at Yale University; OES Office of Conservation and Water (Deputy Director); Durban, South Africa (Principal Officer); Office of Global Talent Management (GTM) Senior Level Career Development Officer; Office of the Special Presidential Envoy for Climate (Senior Advisor on Africa); OES Office of Environmental Quality (Director);
+Tours: Lagos, Nigeria; Addis Ababa, Ethiopia; Durban, South Africa; Bureau of Oceans, and International Environmental and Scientific Affairs (OES) Office of Ocean and Polar Affairs; Maputo, Mozambique; Una Chapman Cox Sabbatical Fellow based at Yale University; OES Office of Conservation and Water; Office of Global Talent Management; Office of the Special Presidential Envoy for Climate; OES Office of Environmental Quality

 Career Track: Management

-Prior Experience: USAID Tanzania – Private Sector Development Team Lead; Executive Director of a Community Development Corporation in Northern California; Director of STEM Education programs in Northern California; Director of municipal housing programs and worker and leader in regional affordable and fair housing initiatives; trained community organizer and mediator; served on many non-profit boards including a San Francisco Bay Area regional leadership program.
+Prior Experience: USAID Tanzania; Executive Director of a Community Development Corporation in Northern California; Director of STEM Education programs in Northern California; Director of municipal housing programs and active in local and regional leadership and civic development initiatives

 Languages: Kiswahili and Portuguese

-Education: MPA from Harvard University Kennedy School of Government; Bachelor’s degrees in African and Afro-American Studies and International Relations- from Stanford University; High School studies concentrating in radio, television and film from Whitney M. Young Magnet High School in Chicago, IL.
+Education: MPA from Harvard University Kennedy School of Government; Bachelor’s degrees in African and Afro-American Studies and International Relations from Stanford University

-Interesting Experience: While I have many stories I could tell from my many years assisting American citizens in distress, including during the recent COVID pandemic, as well as from all the terrific ways I have been able to significantly enhance the well-being of our thousands of employees at our Embassies overseas, my most intense and exciting experience was as a mid-level officer in 2010.
-I led the USG’s international campaign to respond to the Deepwater Horizon oil spill.
-The spill occurred only in US waters, and while our domestic response was massive, it was insufficient to the task.
-To protect beaches, wetlands and estuaries from the spreading oil utilizing skimmer ships, floating booms, controlled burns and 1,840,000 US gal (7,000 m 3) of oil dispersant, we needed international support.
-As the Department of State representative on the National Response Team – the USG-wide body charged with managing all man-made disasters hosted by the Environmental Protection Agency – it was my job to elicit and coordinate the needed international resources to address the spill and keep the White House, the Coast Guard-led Task Force and senior Department Officials and spokesperson fully briefed so they could in turn keep the American people informed.
+Interesting Experience: My most intense and exciting experience happened in 2010 when I led the USG’s international campaign to respond to the Deepwater Horizon oil spill.
+The spill occurred only in US waters, and while our domestic response was massive, it was insufficient to the task We needed international support to cap the well and to protect beaches, wetlands and estuaries from the spreading oil.
+Human expertise as well as supplies and equipment such as skimmer ships, boom of various types and dispersant needed to be located and facilitated to the area of operation I served as the Department of State representative on the National Response Team – the USG-wide body hosted by the Environmental Protection Agency charged with managing all man-made disasters.
+It was my role to elicit and coordinate the needed international resources to address the spill and keep the White House, the Coast Guard-led Task Force and senior Department Officials and spokesperson fully briefed so that they could in turn keep the American people informed.
 The Department did not yet recognize this domestic disaster as an international affairs matter, so did not stand up a normal Operations Center Task Force.
-Instead, I had to assemble an ad hoc team on my own to work nearly around the clock for 87 days to find solutions to urgent and unprecedented problems occurring at the bottom of the sea, on its surface, and as each day progressed, increasingly on shore.
-The international spill response community was challenged by this tragic event and sparked a need for advances in policy and science to help us prepare for future oil spills.
-My team and I spent the entire year following the spill engaging in the development of needed policies such as a policy for arctic oil spill cooperation, a policy for the Department’s response to domestic disasters, and undertaking an oil spill exercise in the Puget Sound with our Canadian counterparts and observers from all over the world to discuss and engage with the lessons America learned from Deepwater Horizon.
+Instead, I had to assemble an ad hoc team to work nearly around the clock for 87 days to find solutions to urgent and unprecedented problems occurring at the bottom of the sea, on its surface, and as each day progressed, increasingly on shore.
+The international spill response community was challenged by this tragic event which sparked action to improve policy and science to help the global community prepare for future oil spills.
+As a result, in the immediate aftermath we focused on developing needed policies such as a policy for arctic oil spill cooperation, a policy for the Department’s response to domestic disasters, and undertaking an oil spill exercise in the Puget Sound with our Canadian counterparts and numerous international observers to engage with the lessons America learned from Deepwater Horizon.

 Last Post: OES – Director of the Office of Environmental Quality